edoswaldgo/edoswaldgo.github.io/_posts/2020-08-17-replicating-lightroom-mobile-using-rawtherapee.md

 ---
-title: "Replicating Lightroom Mobile Defaults in Raw Therapee - Can this be achieved?"
+title: "Replicating Lightroom Mobile Defaults in RawTherapee - Can this be achieved?"
 excerpt: "Are you also a Lightroom Mobile user wanting to edit on a desktop computer?
-Check how I try to replicate the default output of Adobe Lightroom using Raw Therapee."
+Check how I try to replicate the default output of Adobe Lightroom using RawTherapee."
 toc: true
 toc_label: "Table of Contents"
 categories: